-Did you know that a proper orthopedic seat cushion can rotate your pelvis in the direction that actually improves your posture right away?
+Did you know that a proper orthopedic seat cushion can rotate your pelvis in a direction that actually improves your posture right away?

-This will be my first advice – get a proper orthopedic seat cushion that does that (here are some of the best and most comfortable ones).
+This will be my first piece of advice – get a proper orthopedic seat cushion that does that (here are some of the best and most comfortable ones).